Phantas0s/ottosocial/README.md

 ottosocial is a CLI which allows you to schedule and send automatically messages on social media, from a CSV file.

+You can send threads by separating your tweets with a pipe `|`.
+As a result, you can't use the pipe as a character in a tweet.

 *For now, only Twitter is supported.*

 *ottosocial is in beta.
 Breaking changes might come.*